BCDA-APS/epics-bluesky-vm/install_APS/README.md

 `/net/beams/JEMIAN/Downloads/2021-08-05-epics-bluesky-vm-disk001.qcow2`
 on the APS network.

-Assuming you have a `/local` directory available with sufficient free space, then copy the (28GB!) disk image from my directory to yours:
+Assuming you have a `/local` directory (faster access than one of the network mounted drives in yout home directory) available with sufficient free space, then copy the (28GB!) disk image from my directory to the directory you choose:

 ```sh
 cp ~jemian/Downloads/2021-08-05-epics-bluesky-vm-disk001.qcow2 /local/